Timeline for the day of the September 11 attacks: 10:00 a.m.

 10:00: FDNY Battalion Chief Joseph Pfeifer (inside of the still standing North Tower) orders all FDNY personnel to evacuate, via radio.

 Battalion 1 Chief (Chief Pfeifer): Command post, Tower 1, all units.
 Evacuate the building.
 Command post, to all units.

 Due to many communication limitations, numerous firefighters within the tower do not receive this transmission.
 Some personnel who do not hear the order only leave the building after being told by other firefighters that an evacuation order has been given.
 Others never receive the order at all.

+10:00 (approx.) The fighters from Langley Air Force Base establish a Combat Air Patrol over Washington, D.C.

+10:00: The Herndon Command Center informs FAA Headquarters that "United ninety three was spotted by a VFR at eight thousand feet, eleven, eleven miles south of Indianhead, just north of Cumberland, Maryland."

+10:00:03: Jarrah stabilizes Flight 93.

+10:00:07: A hijacker in the cockpit of Flight 93 asks "Is that it?
+Shall we finish it off?"
+Another hijacker responds "No, not yet.
+When they all come, we finish it off."

+10:00:25: A passenger on Flight 93 says "In the cockpit.
+If we don't, we'll die."

+10:00:42: A passenger on Flight 93 shouts "Roll it!"
+This is followed by sounds of the food cart being rammed against the cockpit door.

 10:01: The FAA Command Center advises FAA headquarters that an aircraft had seen Flight 93 "waving his wings," the hijackers' efforts to defeat the passengers' counterattack.

+10:01:00: Jarrah stabilizes Flight 93 again.
+After reciting the takbir twice, he asks another hijacker "Is that it?
+I mean, shall we put it down?"
+The other hijacker responds "Yes, put it in it, and pull it down."

 10:02: Communicators with the Vice President in the Presidential Emergency Operations Center begin receiving reports from the Secret Service of an inbound aircraft—presumably hijacked—heading toward Washington.
 This is Flight 93.

 10:02: CNN announces that the Sears Tower in Chicago has been evacuated.

+10:02:33: Jarrah repeatedly says "Give it to me!" in Arabic, referring to Flight 93's yoke.

-10:03 (approximately): The National Military Command Center learns from the White House of Flight 93's hijacking.
+10:03 (approx.): The National Military Command Center learns from the White House of Flight 93's hijacking.

+10:03:09: The last entry on Flight 93's cockpit voice recorder is made: a passenger says "No." while a hijacker repeatedly recites the takbir.